Long-Term Volunteering (LTV)

 - One-year membership in SCI Switzerland (incl.
 SCI newsletter, reduction of seminar fees, etc.)

-If you are interested in a long-term engagement, you must contact us well in advance; depending on the country of deployment: 2 to 6 months before departure; at short notice registrations are not possible.
+If you are interested in a long-term engagement, please contact us well in advance.
+Depending on the country of destination: 2 to 6 months before departure; in case of short notice, registrations are not possible.

 STEPS TO LONG-TERM ENGAGEMENT: